-Trump: Ukraine call ‘largely congratulatory’
+Trump deems Ukraine call ‘perfect,’ tries to flip pressure onto Biden

 He said the president shouldn’t be forced to turn over details of the call, saying the White House has a right to confidentiality when it conducts foreign relations.

-Mr. Trump said pressure should be on the vice president to explain himself, pointing to Mr. Biden’s claim he never spoke about business with his son.
+Mr. Trump said the pressure should be on the former vice president to explain himself, pointing to Mr. Biden’s claim he never spoke about business with his son.

-“He did speak to his son, he lied again,” Mr. Trump said.
+“This is a very dishonest thing that Joe Biden did, and then he said he never spoke to his son.
+Does anybody believe that one?”
+Mr. Trump said.

 Mr. Trump is scheduled to meet with Mr. Zelensky next week at the United Nations General Assembly in New York.